 Many institutions of higher education have responded to the need for faculty to take care of newborn or newly adopted children by creating modified duty policies to allow faculty to obtain relief from some teaching or service obligations while remaining in active- service status.
 Active-service status allows faculty members to continue research or other obligations and receive full pay.
 For example, the University of California system’s “active service–modified duties” policy allows faculty partial or full relief from teaching for one quarter (or semester) if the faculty member has “substantial responsibility” for care of a newborn or newly adopted child under the age of five.
-This period of modified duties is not considered a leave, and the faculty member receives full pay.9Other universities allow faculty to reduce semester- or year- long teaching loads for child- care purposes with proportional reductions in pay.10
+This period of modified duties is not considered a leave, and the faculty member receives full pay.12 Other universities allow faculty to reduce semester- or year- long teaching loads for child- care purposes with proportional reductions in pay.13

 The Tenure Clock

 The resolution of pretenure family- work conflicts is critical to ensuring that academic opportunities are truly equitable.
 Such conflicts often occur just when the research and publication demands of the tenure process are most onerous, and when many faculty members have responsibilities for infants and young children.
 Institutions should adopt policies that do not create conflicts between having children and establishing an optimal research record on the basis of which the tenure decision is to be made.

 Tenure remains a fundamental requirement for protecting academic freedom.
 The administration and the faculty of an institution must determine the specific academic standards governing the tenure decision at their institution.
-Academic standards, however, can and, in this instance, should be distinguished from the amount of time in which an institution’s academic standards can be met.11 Specifically, institutions should allow flexibility in the time period for achieving tenure to enable faculty members to care for newborn or newly adopted children.
+Academic standards, however, can and, in this instance, should be distinguished from the amount of time in which an institution’s academic standards can be met.15 Specifically, institutions should allow flexibility in the time period for achieving tenure to enable faculty members to care for newborn or newly adopted children.

-In extending the probationary period in recognition of the time required for faculty members to care for newborn or newly adopted children, institutional policies should clearly provide that the tenure candidate be reviewed under the same academic standards as a candidate who has not extended the probationary period.
-17Institutions should guard against imposing greater demands on a faculty tenure candidate as a consequence of his or her having extended the absolute time from the year of appointment to the year of tenure review.18 To ensure that any modification of the probationary time limits does not create or perpetuate historic gender discrimination, administrations should monitor tenure decisions to ensure that different standards are not imposed in practice through the application of policies that appear neutral.
+In extending the probationary period in recognition of the time required for faculty members to care for newborn or newly adopted children, institutional policies should clearly provide that the tenure candidate be reviewed under the same academic standards as a candidate who has not extended the probationary period.21 Institutions should guard against imposing greater demands on a faculty tenure candidate as a consequence of his or her having extended the absolute time from the year of appointment to the year of tenure review.22 To ensure that any modification of the probationary time limits does not create or perpetuate historic gender discrimination, administrations should monitor tenure decisions to ensure that different standards are not imposed in practice through the application of policies that appear neutral.
 Institutions should also take care to see that faculty members are not penalized in any way for requesting and receiving extensions of the probationary period.

 When a faculty member requests and receives an extension of the probationary period, the appropriate university official should clearly inform the faculty member, in writing, that existing academic standards will govern the future tenure decision.
 Administrators and faculty members are encouraged to disseminate the stop- the- tenure- clock policy widely, and to monitor the policy’s use by both women and men.

 The stopping of the tenure clock should be in the form of a clear entitlement under institutional policies, rather than in the form of an individually negotiated agreement or informal practice.
 Written employment policies designed to support the raising of children should not create a separate “track” that may stigmatize faculty members.
 Studies of junior tenure- track faculty indicate that the pressures result not only from time demands created by conflicting responsibilities, but also from uncertain or conflicting expectations on the part of senior faculty concerning the standards for tenure.
 On some campuses, an implicit model of total dedication still exists, requiring faculty members to demonstrate that work is one’s primary, even sole, commitment.
-Such expectations must be clarified and modified to recognize the realities of the lives of faculty members who wish to raise children while pursuing an academic career.19
+Such expectations must be clarified and modified to recognize the realities of the lives of faculty members who wish to raise children while pursuing an academic career.23

 Additional Institutional Support

-Although many institutions recognize the need for child care, fewer offer or subsidize it.20The AAUP recommends an institutional commitment to the provision of quality child care for the children of faculty and other academic professionals.
+Although many institutions recognize the need for child care, fewer offer or subsidize it.24 The AAUP recommends an institutional commitment to the provision of quality child care for the children of faculty and other academic professionals.
 As with other benefits, recommendations on the extent and form of such institutional support (whether through subsidized on- campus care or through a benefit plan) should be sought from an appropriate body of the faculty in consultation with other groups on campus, such as staff and students.

 Child care is an issue for both men and women.
 The AAUP believes that for faculty members with child- rearing responsibilities to participate successfully in teaching, research, and service to their institution, they must have access to quality child- care facilities.
 Furthermore, the availability of child care is a crucial issue in recruiting and retaining faculty.
-Employers in and out of academe have found that the provision of on- site facilities has led to stronger and more contented families and increased productivity.21Some of the benefits that accrue for faculty parents from child- care arrangements on campus include the ability to be reached easily in an emergency, the time and money saved in transportation, and the opportunity to share an occasional lunch or other daytime activity with their children.
+Employers in and out of academe have found that the provision of on- site facilities has led to stronger and more contented families and increased productivity.25 Some of the benefits that accrue for faculty parents from child- care arrangements on campus include the ability to be reached easily in an emergency, the time and money saved in transportation, and the opportunity to share an occasional lunch or other daytime activity with their children.
 Faculty members derive peace of mind from knowing that their children are receiving quality care and that the facility has long- term stability.
 If the institution has an early childhood education program, the opportunity to use the facility for training students provides an additional benefit and contributes to high standards of child care.